artie-labs/ducktape/BENCHMARKS.md

 # In-process Append to local filesystem

 This is the baseline performance for the [DuckDB Appender API](https://duckdb.org/docs/stable/data/appender.html).
+Run on M2 Max Macbook Pro with 32GB RAM and 1TB SSD.

 | Test                               | Command                                                                                        |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------- |